Law enforcement: We’ll be ready for Joe Biden’s inauguration

 The Department of Homeland Security is setting increased inauguration security measures in motion earlier than scheduled, citing an “evolving security landscape” leading up to the event.

-Homeland Security Secretary Chad Wolf said Monday that he’s moved up the timing of the national special security event for Biden’s inauguration to Wednesday, instead of Jan.
-19. He cited the “events of the past week,” along with an evolving security landscape
+Acting DHS Secretary Chad Wolf said Monday, just hours before he announced his resignation, that he’s moved up the timing of the national special security event for Biden’s inauguration to Wednesday, instead of Jan.
+19. He cited the “events of the past week,” along with an evolving security landscape.

 Next week’s event was already going to be pared down because of COVID-19; Biden had asked supporters to say home and watch from afar.
 In keeping with crowd size restrictions to slow the spread of the virus, traditional activities like the parade and the inaugural balls will be virtual.